dgaines2/molecular-dynamics-vis/README.md

 for information elsewhere.
 The code is also made available, so with minor tweaks, the website would allow for easy visualization of other MD runs.

+### Note
+*The WebGL renderer has problems in Safari on M1 Macs.
+I recommend using Firefox or Chrome for the best performance.*